-TIP: You can change the model notation by clicking Model > Model Options, and then choosing another notation option in the Notation area.

-2 To establish a relationship between Customer and Order, click the parent entity, Customer and then click the child entity, Order.
+- TIP: You can change the model notation by choosing Model > Model Options, and then selecting another notation option in the Notation area. - 2 To establish a relationship between Customer and Order, click the parent entity, Customer and then click the child entity, Order.

-ER/Studio supports sound design practices by automatically propagating the primary key, from parent to child entities.
+NOTE: ER/Studio DA supports sound design practices by automatically propagating the primary key, from parent to child entities.
 If there are candidate alternate keys that should also be propagated to the child, in the Relationship Editor you can choose all available parent entity keys in the Parent Key list.
 Deleting a relationship will remove a non-native propagated attribute.
 However, if you want to keep the child columns of the relationship or foreign constraint, when you delete the relationship you can check the Make Foreign Keys Native option.
 In this case, if the relationship between Customer and Order is deleted, the CustomerID will be left in the Order entity.

-What are Domains?
-Domains are a valuable tool in establishing standard, re-usable Attributes/Columns.
+What is a Domain?
+A Domain is a valuable tool in establishing standard, re-usable Attributes/Columns.
 They allow data modelers to create a data element once (such as an ID field you require all of your entities to leverage as its primary key) which has the same data type, definition, rule, and constraint no matter where the data element is distributed and bound.
-Read more about Domains in ER/Studio's Help.
+Read more about Domains in ER/Studio DA Help.